Glaucoma in Children

 If your child is diagnosed with congenital glaucoma, rest assured that everything possible will be done for the best outcome for his future at Dr Khalil Eye Clinic in Cairo, Egypt.
 Dr Khalil has a vast experience since the late 1990s in dealing with Congenital Glaucoma (Glaucoma in Children).

 In children with congenital glaucoma, the eye yields to pressure rise and swells gradually resulting in larger eyes.
-This is due to the elastic nature of the infant eye.
-In more advanced cases of congenital glaucoma, fluid is pushed through the cornea (the transparent part in front of the eye).
-This leads to cloudiness and grayish discoloration.
-As a result, the infant becomes very intolerant to to bright light, and his eyes tearing.
+This is due to the elastic nature of the eye in the infant.
+In more advanced cases of congenital glaucoma, fluid is pushed through the cornea (the transparent part infront of the eye).
+This leads to cloudiness and greyish discoloration.
+This alos leads the infant to become very intolerant to bright light and his eyes tearing.

 Congenital Glaucoma (Glaucoma in children) can be ‘primary’, meaning that it happens with no particular reason.
 Sometimes, glaucoma in children can be inherited, if both parents carry some particular gene.
 This can occur if parents are relatives.
 Glaucoma usually affects both eyes of the baby.
 Less commonly, the child can have glaucoma in only one eye.